 Ladakh forms the North-Easterly region of the Indian state of Jammu and Kashmir, bordering Himachal Pradesh to the South, China/Tibet to the East and the Baltistan region of Pakistan to the North.
 It comprises around 70% of the state and it is a huge mountainous region in the trans-Himalayan region of the country.
 The region is highly elevated, cold and arid.

 Passive Solar architecture aims at harnessing a region’s natural solar energy sources, by taking advantage of solar radiation during the winter to heat the interior of a building, through specially designed and insulated trombe walls, large south-facing solarized windows for direct gain, insulated roofs and floors.
-Through PSH technology, the houses collect solar radiation during the day, absorb/retain the heat and enables the rooms to remain warm during both day and night.
+Through PSH technology, the houses collect solar radiation during the day, absorb/retain the heat and enable the rooms to remain warm during both day and night.
 Passive Solar Houses work efficiently due to a combination of four factors:

 Aims and Objectives

-Improvement of the living conditions and well-being of people in the high-altitude desert of Ladakh during the harsh winters and also improvement of the environmental health and economic well being of Ladakh through energy-efficient and safe housing.
+Improvement of the living conditions and well-being of people in the high-altitude desert of Ladakh during the harsh winters and also improvement of the environmental health and economic well-being of Ladakh through energy-efficient and safe housing.
 In particular:

 Expected project outcome:

 The following objectives shall be achieved after the completion of the project and these expected outcomes are based upon the findings of the GERES PSH program which was in operation throughout LADAKH during 2008-12.
 The sustainable development benefits are:

 The signing of MOU with ICCO / Identification of beneficiary/baseline survey: